Dis-Othering: Beyond Afropolitan and Other Labels

-is a collaborative project with Creative Europe on the necessary deconstruction of “othering” practices in European cultural institutions.
-It consists of an exhibition, symposia, a festival, talks and performances, a residency program, mapping research, and a website, all manifesting in 2018 and 2019 in Berlin, Brussels, Vienna and Warsaw.
+– a collaborative project with Creative Europe on the necessary deconstruction of “othering” practices in European cultural institutions.
+In addition to the exhibition it will feature also symposia, a festival, talks and performances, a residency program, a mapping research, and a website, all manifesting in 2018 and 2019 in Berlin, Brussels, Vienna and Warsaw.
 These different formats share the bringing together of artists, communities, thinkers and people of all walks of life to reflect on contemporary processes and technologies of “Dis-Othering.”

 05.2019 St. Pölten